Dad's Army (1971 film): Release

-Dad's Army was passed with a U certificate by the British Board of Film Censors on 27 January 1971.
-Its UK premiere was on Sunday 14 March 1971 at the Columbia Cinema in London.
+Dad's Army was passed with a U certificate by the British Board of Film Classification on 27 January 1971.
+It premiered in the United Kingdom on 12 March 1971 at the Columbia Theatre in London.
+It was first broadcast on BBC1 on 5 May 1979, attracting audience viewing figures of thirteen million.

 Reception

 Critical reviews were mixed, but it was the fifth most financially successful film at the United Kingdom box office of the year.
 It gained a score of 31% on Rotten Tomatoes, and a score of 6.9/10 via IMDb.

 The Monthly Film Bulletin wrote: "A reliable method of luring the public away from its television sets and back to the cinema is to remould successful TV series for the big screen.
 Dad's Army, like Till Death Us Do Part, has been done over in this way, with the usual loss of intimacy and subtlety of characterisation which the leisure of a weekly series allows.
 In this case, grooming for the cinema means the introduction of coarsening and inflating elements which overwhelm, almost to extinction, the fragile, nostalgic humour of the original. ...
 Though the scriptwriters are the same, even the verbal humour is cruder."

 In The Radio Times Guide to Films David Parkinson gave the film 3/5 stars, writing: "As with so many other TV spin-offs, the producers couldn't resist tinkering with the winning formula, and here we are treated to a Nazi invasion of Walmington-on-Sea that is somewhat at odds with the cosy incompetence that made the series so irresistible.
 But this is still great fun and it's always a pleasure to see such gifted character actors at work."

 Leslie Halliwell wrote "A pleasant souvenir but rather less effective than was expected because everything is shown – the town, the Nazis, the wives – and thus the air of gentle fantasy disappears, especially in the face of much coarsened humour."

+Richard Webber, in his book The Complete A-Z of Dad's Army (2000), wrote that, although many film adaptations of sitcoms became "pallid versions of the original concept", the Dad's Army film was "an exception", writing that the film was "warmly received and still enjoys regular outings on TV".